When we talk to fleet managers or individuals, people are often concerned that electric vehicles (EVs) are too expensive for them.

 How much does an electric car cost?
 Well, there are several things to consider.
 Firstly, you need to choose the make, model and trim level you want.
 Many people then compare the cost of this to the on the road (OTR) price of its petrol or diesel equivalent.
 In many cases at the point of direct comparison, the EV is more expensive than its internal combustion engine (ICE) counterparts.
 However, there are many other factors that make an EV cheaper than its equivalent once running costs and lifetime costs are taken into account.

-Firstly, pure electric cars benefit from the government Plug-in Car Grant (PiCG) towards their purchase cost, which is currently £3,500.
+Firstly, pure electric cars benefit from the government Plug-in Car Grant (PiCG) towards their purchase cost, which is currently £2,500.
 The PiCG is available on electric models including Nissan Leaf and Hyundai IONIQ.
-You can lease both cars through us for comfortably under £200 per month (+VAT) at the moment, based on a 6+23 contract with 5,000 miles per annum.
+You can lease both cars through us for comfortably under £200 per month (+VAT) at the moment.
 The Renault Zoe is a little more, while if you’re looking for something bigger, then the Mitsubishi Outlander could be ideal at around £250 per month (+VAT) on a 9+47 deal.
 If you’re after a van, the Renault Kangoo takes advantage of the government’s scrappage scheme and comes in at just £99 per month (+VAT) on a 24-month deal with no deposit.

 When you lease an electric car, you don’t need to worry about its resale value.
 However, it’s good to know that EVs hold their value better than their gas-guzzling counterparts anyway, which does help with leasing costs as there is less depreciation on the vehicle.
 You also won’t need to worry about high fuel prices or running costs associated with engine problems.
 So, say goodbye to having to replace timing belts, head gaskets and spark plugs, or taking your car in for air filter and oil changes.

 How much does it cost to charge an electric car?